-One of the premier electronic research and development institute under the Department of Telecommunications in India, C-DOT has developed indigenous technologies needed for digital convergence of rural and urban India, including long-distance Wi-Fi systems, solar-powered Wi-Fi systems, 100 Gbps optical fibre cable link and C-DOT next generation network in MTNL network.
+One of the premier electronic research and development institute under the Department of Telecommunications in India, C-DOT has developed indigenous technologies needed for the digital convergence of rural and urban India, including long-distance Wi-Fi systems, solar-powered Wi-Fi systems, 100 Gbps optical fiber cable link, and C-DOT next-generation network in MTNL network.

 C-DOT’s long-distance Wi-Fi solution is an all-encompassing, versatile wireless platform that is capable of extending Wi-Fi and IP connectivity to the remote and inhospitable terrains of India in a cost-effective and power-efficient manner.
 The product is capable of providing 100Mbps broadband speed to users of distant locations.
 It has the unique attributes of;

-– Direct optical fibre at WAN interface, which enables high speed connectivity with consistent bandwidth
+– Direct optical fiber at WAN interface, which enables high speed connectivity with consistent bandwidth

 – Support to link redundancy in case of failure of one radio/link

-Provisioned with a solar powered green energy source, this solution can utilise enabling the seamless Wi-Fi access over long distances in an efficacious manner.
+Provisioned with a solar-powered green energy source, this solution can utilize enabling seamless Wi-Fi access over long distances in an efficacious manner.

-Solar-powered Wi-Fi operates in licence-exempt bands of 2.4 and 5.8GHz.
+Solar-powered Wi-Fi operates in license-exempt bands of 2.4 and 5.8GHz.
 The solution is specifically designed for outdoor environments, inaccessible terrains, where there is no guarantee for continuous power.
-The system is designed to work in variable input volatages and in harsh conditions.
-It can also be used for backhaul link for Wi-Fi hot spots, cellular base stations and base station controllers, ATMs, database servers etc. Also, the solution is well suited to extend last mile wireless connectivity beyond panchayat which are being connected to C-DOT developed Gigabit Passive Optical Network (GPON) technology forming the backbone of Bharatnet -the National Optical Fiber Network (NOFN),
+The system is designed to work in variable input voltages and in harsh conditions.
+It can also be used for backhaul links for Wi-Fi hot spots, cellular base stations, and base station controllers, ATMs, database servers, etc. Also, the solution is well suited to extend last mile wireless connectivity beyond panchayat which is being connected to C-DOT developed Gigabit Passive Optical Network (GPON) technology forming the backbone of Bharatnet -the National Optical Fiber Network (NOFN),

 Suteevra is a versatile mini 100G OTN (Optical Transport Network) platform based on the latest standards offering the ease of being deployed in both greenfield networks and existing OTN (Optical Transport Network) environments.
 Capable of supporting a distance of up to 50 km without an amplifier, its uniquely designed system and management interfaces with clearly defined performance monitoring features make it ideally suited to the current market trends.